Lijucay/Qwotable/README.md

 (Planned): A previous version of Qwotable included the data from dwyl.
 It will be reinserted into the app shortly and used to show more random quotes.
 You can find their repository [here](https://github.com/dwyl/quotes)

+> [!Important]
-If you wish for your content to be removed, please create an issue and I will make sure to remove your content.
+> If you wish for your content to be removed, please create an issue and I will make sure to remove your content.